sharikjavid/kotto/README.md

 <br/>

 > [!WARNING]
 > kotto is a very early stage project.
-Expect features and APIs to break frequently.
+It is in a usable state, but expect features and APIs to break frequently.

 <br/>